con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sen mo'i 'od ni shes cher dmar/ /
 >> 	sprin dkar] VM; sprin dka' NyiGyu

-White in complexion like pristine white clouds,
+With fair complexion white like pristine clouds,
 With radiance like beams from autumn moons,
-With lustre equal to the morning sun's,
+With lustre rivaling the morning sun's,
-With nails projecting light with deep redness,[^125-1] (125)
+With nails emitting light with deep redness,[^125-1] (125)

 [^125-1]: Or 'of great passion' (mahārāga).